1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     For the sake of simplicity, I'd recommend this solution as it's easy to apply, even with the stock setup.
     If you don't know or have self-sealing / self-welding tape yet, give it a try.
 It's really great and comes in handy in several cases.

-??? experiment "Self-Sealing/Welding Tape And A Silicone Tube"
+??? example "Self-Sealing/Welding Tape And A Silicone Tube"

     The third option I tried is actually kind of similar to the one being previously mentioned, but instead of only using self-sealing tape, I used a piece of silicone tube in addition.
     - First, I cut the cabletie which holds the whole wire 'package' to the black plastic cap.